ooaklee/ghatd/docs/getting-started/email-manager/README.md

 By default, the local inbox is available at `/_ghatd/local/emails` and rejects non-loopback clients.
 Set a custom `Prefix` or `AllowRemote` only when another trusted local proxy protects the route.

+This local inbox workflow is described in [ADR014](../../adr/adr014-local-email-inbox-for-development.md).

 > **Note on Environments:** The `emailtemplater` is also **environment-aware**; for example, setting the `Environment` config to `"staging"` will add `[staging]` to the email subject line.

 ## Advanced Use Cases